Jirayu Tangsrisuk: Early life

 Jirayu Tangsrisuk was born in Phichit, Thailand.
 He is the youngest child of Sermchai Tangsrisuk and Shotika Tangsrisuk.
-His parents chose the nickname James after James Bond from said films.
-He attended high school at Phichit Phitthakhom School, and at the same time he also was a territorial defense student.
+His parents chose the nickname James after the fictional character James Bond.
+He attended high school at Phichit Phitthakhom School, where he was also a territorial defense student.
 He studied Communication Arts at Rangsit University, in the field of radio and television broadcasting.
-Between 2013 and December 2017, Tangsrisuk moved to Business Administration, majoring in Retail Business Management.
+Between 2013 and December 2017, Tangsrisuk transferred to the Business Administration program, majoring in Retail Business Management.

 Tangsrisuk learned how to dance and sing at a young age and played bass in a high school band.
-In 2011, he won a model contest held by the cosmetics brand Mistine, and started his career as a model.
+In 2011, he won a modeling contest held by the cosmetics brand Mistine and began his career as a model.

-In April 2012, Charnchalard Dhaweesap – owner of an entertainment agency called Meta Talent Management – saw Tangsrisuk's photos on Facebook and scouted him.
-Seven other agencies also came for Tangsrisuk, but he started his career in the entertainment industry under Dhaweesap's management.
+In April 2012, Charnchalard Dhaweesap, owner of the entertainment agency Meta Talent Management, saw Tangsrisuk's photos on Facebook and scouted him.
+Although seven other agencies approached Tangsrisuk, he began his entertainment career under Dhaweesap's management.

 Career

-James Jirayu made his debut in the 2013 lakorn Khun Chai Puttipat.
-The same year in September, he made his film debut in First Love, and soon became a well-paid actor.
-At the end of 2015, he returned to Vietnam to take a martial arts class at Johnny Tri Nguyen's Lien Phong Academy in preparation for his new drama Padiwaradda (The Loyal Wife), as the lakorn featured many action scenes.
+Tangsrisuk made his television debut in the 2013 lakorn Khun Chai Puttipat.
+In September of that year, he made his film debut in First Love and soon became a highly paid actor.
+In late 2015, he traveled to Vietnam to take a martial arts class at Johnny Tri Nguyen's Lien Phong Academy in preparation for the action-heavy drama Padiwaradda (The Loyal Wife).

-In 2017, James Jirayu finished third on the top 10 highest-paid actors list in Thailand in 2017, and second on the top 7 highest-paid actors list in Thailand in April 2018.
+In 2017, Tangsrisuk ranked third on the list of highest-paid actors in Thailand, and he ranked second in April 2018.
 He also appeared in Krong Kam, which aired from February 26 to April 30, 2019.
-On March 26, 2021, he released his first mini music album, See More.
+On March 26, 2021, he released his first extended play (EP), See More.